imonlinux/linux-voice-assistant/README.md

 ## ToDo:

 * Implement echo-cancellation filter in PipeWire.
 (Improves wake word detection when audio is being played)
-* Merge jianyu-li's PR from source project to add mute switch function in this branch
+* ~~Merge jianyu-li's PR from source project to add mute switch function in this branch~~
-* ~~Configure LVA to advertise on Zeroconf/mDNS via Avahi for HA to auto detect (in progress)~~
+* ~~Configure LVA to advertise on Zeroconf/mDNS via Avahi for HA to auto detect (in progress)~~ (Not needed as Release v1.0.0 implemented in code)
 * Implement a single LVA systemd unit file that can be addapted using profiles and drop-ins (in progress)
 * Implement OWW model validation checks and error handling so that a bad model doesn't crash OWW
 * Make the selection of the right ALSA ar PA device more scripted